ShaptakNaskar/Adb-Cmd-Scripts/readme.md

 >Requires ADB in Path, Use [Adb and Fastboot ++](https://github.com/K3V1991/ADB-and-FastbootPlusPlus/releases/latest)

 ## Android Pull WSL Push
+> Gives User Choice between USB Debugging or Wireless Debugging
-> Connects to the provided IP:PORT
+> Connects to the provided IP:PORT(only Wireless Debugging)
 > Pulls /sdcard/DCIM , /sdcard/Pictures/ , and /sdcard/Movies/ to the current directory
 > Deletes /sdcard/DCIM , /sdcard/Pictures/ , and /sdcard/Movies/ from Android Device
 > Waits for User Input and Connects to WSA at 127.0.0.1:58526 (Requires Debugging to be enabled in WSA)